solo-io/workshops/gloo-edge/gloo-edge/README.md

 kubectl logs -n gloo-system deployment/gateway-proxy | grep '^{' | jq
 ```

-If you refresh the browser to send additional requests until the rate limiting threshold is exceeded, then you will see both `200 OK` and `429 Too Many Requests` responses in the access logs, as in the example below.
+If you refresh the browser to send additional requests, then you will see both `200 OK` responses in the access logs, as in the example below.

 ```
 {